Petersoj/FSSPrototype/README.md

   - [`ext_mem.sv`](src/v/rtl/ext/ext_mem.sv) is the External Memory interface module which contains memory-mapping logic and instantiates the two peripherals that the FSS prototype requires: [`clock_divided_counter.sv`](src/v/rtl/ext/peripheral/clock_divided_counter.sv) which is used as a microsecond counter and [`i2c_bus.sv`](src/v/rtl/ext/peripheral/i2c_bus.sv) which is used to interface with the open-drain SCL and SDA bus lines for I2C communication.
 - [`src/v/tb/`](src/v/tb/) contains the Verilog and SystemVerilog testbench code for testing the various FSS prototype RTL modules.

+## Project Videos
+We wanted to create a professional video in the form of a product advertisement showing the beauty we captured in the FSS prototype's design.
+That video is available [here](https://www.youtube.com/watch?v=7kbVaDARXf8).
+Additionally, a demo video showing the basic usage and functional overview of the FSS prototype will be available soon.

 ## Project Photos
 <p align="center">
   <img src="https://raw.githubusercontent.com/Petersoj/FSSPrototype/main/.github/images/demo_setup.jpg" width="100%" />